bradygaster/OrleansOnAzureAppService/readme.md

 ## Topology diagram

-The resultant application is an Orleans clusted comprised of a trio of App Services - the `silo`, and the `client` Razor Pages front-end, and the community-contributed Orleans Dashboard, so you can see a snapshot of all the grains, silos, and messages in the cluster.
+The resultant application is an Orleans clusted comprised of a trio of App Services - the `silo`, the `client` Razor Pages front-end, and the community-contributed Orleans Dashboard, so you can see a snapshot of all the grains, silos, and messages in the cluster.

 ![Topology diagram](static/topology.png)